kamilrybacki/Phaistos/docs/noauto.md

 }

 # Load the schema - this will return the name of the schema
-# that can be used in the against_schema method
+# that can be used in the validate method
 schema_name = validator.load_schema(schema)

 # Validate data against the schema